 This meant when firms were preparing for MiFID II, a strong onus was placed on them (although already standard for the vast majority of financial institutions) to ensure all relevant voice communications are recorded and available for retrieval for up to seven years.
 Also, individual conversation threads are required to be reconstructed upon request from the regulator, which makes time-stamping of communications essential.

-What complicated matters for many firms was the introduction of the EU General Data Protection Regulation (GDPR) in May.
+What complicated matters for many firms were the introduction of the EU General Data Protection Regulation (GDPR) in May.
 Both MiFID II and GDPR have conflicting requirements but come with similarly hefty fines for non-compliance.

 MiFID II vs. GDPR